spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/handling-data-with-publish-and-synchronization.md

 ## 6. Storage Table

-To publish data in Redis, an intermediate database table in Zed is required.
-The table stores data until it is sent to Redis.
-The data in the table is already structured for export to Redis.
+To syncrhonize the data into Redis, an intermediate Zed database table is required.
+The table stores the data until it is sent to Redis.
+The data in the table is already structured for Redis.

 Follow the steps to create the table: